soundpress/RulesOfNYC/docs/c07/index.rst

 *§ 4-16 Design Requirements and Equipment.* ::

-(a)  The area provided for the receipt of solid waste at the putrescible solid waste transfer station, pursuant to subparagraph (1) of subsection (b) of § 4-13 of this subchapter, shall conform to the area specified in the initial permit or renewal application.
+(a)  The area provided for the receipt of solid waste at the putrescible solid waste transfer station, pursuant to subparagraph (1) of subsection (b) of 16 RCNY § 4-13, shall conform to the area specified in the initial permit or renewal application.
 The area for all activities relating to the receipt, tipping, sorting, processing, compaction and storage of solid waste shall be wholly within a fully enclosed structure.
 In addition, the entire floor area shall be constructed of concrete, asphalt or any impervious material and shall be equipped with adequate drainage structures as required pursuant to subsection (e) of this section.
 The portion of such floor used for unloading and loading purposes shall be clearly marked.

 (b) Ventilation, Dust and Odor Control.